 Participants are not required to prepare any particular exercise or pieces beforehand, and all music is taught at the audition.

-If you are auditioning for a batterie instrument, you should be familiar with the 40 P.A.S. rudiments as well as some more contemporary “hybrid” rudiments.
-You should also have experience with the marching techniques associated with the batterie, as movement is a big part of the activity.
+If you are auditioning for a battery instrument, you should be familiar with the 40 P.A.S. rudiments as well as some more contemporary “hybrid” rudiments.
+You should also have experience with the marching techniques associated with the battery, as movement is a big part of the activity.

 Front ensemble will require a placement audition.
-If you are auditioning for a keyboard instrument (mallets or synthesizer), we recommend you be able to read bass and treble clef, play arpeggios, and major/minor scales in keys up to 4 flats and sharps.
+If you are auditioning for mallets or synthesizer, we recommend you be able to read bass and treble clef, play arpeggios, and major/minor scales in keys up to 4 flats and sharps.
 If you wish to play timpani, you should have a basic knowledge of tuning and playing technique.

 A great way to prepare for the percussion auditions is by attending the Summer Music Camps @ UO: Marching & Leadership Camp.
-The percussion section is taught by OMB Percussion Instructor, Micah Brusse as a part of Yamaha’s Sounds of Summer.
+The percussion section is taught by OMB Percussion Instructor, Devin Bretz.

 The OMB Percussion Section consists of: